david-macmahon/FrequencyDriftRateTransforms.jl/README.md

   - The ability to read turboSETI `.dat` files
   - Find matches and non-matches between sets of hits

-* The DopplerDriftSearchPipleine.jl package combines
+* DopplerDriftSearchPipleine.jl: This package combines
   FrequencyDriftRateTransforms.jl and DopplerDriftSearchTools.jl with
   PoolQueues.jl to create a highly parallelized ZDT-based pipeline for performing a Doppler drift searches on a collection of input files.